Prometheus MCP server

 • Discover and explore metrics (list available metrics, get metadata, view query results)

-• Authentication support (basic auth and bearer token)
+• Authentication support (basic auth, bearer token)

 • Docker containerization support